Topics included in this article:

 Brightness

-This setting affects the brightness of the image after the image is collected by the image sensor.
+This setting adjusts the brightness of the image after it is captured by the image sensor.

-(low on the left and high on the right)
+Figure 1.)
+Low brightness on the left and high brightness on the right.

 Contrast

-(low on the left and high on the right)
+Figure 2.)
+Low contrast on the left and high contrast on the right.

 Saturation

-(low on the left and high on the right)
+Figure 3.)
+Low saturation on the left and high saturation on the right.

 Sharpness

-(low on the left and high on the right)
+Figure 4.)
+Low sharpness on the left and high sharpness on the right.

 WDR

-(low on the left and high on the right)
+Figure 5.)
+Low WDR on the left and high WDR on the right.

 Max ISO